elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 ### Lookup Object (at most 1)
 ##### Example Use Case
 I have a contact who works for a company.
-I have an ID or other distinguishing characteristic (e.g. legal name) of the company and I want to learn some detail about the company (e.g. number of employees).
+I have an ID or other distinguishing characteristic (e.g. legal name) of the company and I want to learn some detail about the company (e.g. country of company).

 #### Iteration 1: Lookup Object By ID